xdslproject/xdsl-bench/README.md

 [`snakeviz`](https://jiffyclub.github.io/snakeviz/), drawing an interactive call graph of the execution.

-For example, the following commands profile lexing the `apply_pdl_extra_file.mlir` file.
+For example, the commands to profile lexing the `apply_pdl_extra_file.mlir` file using the lexer benchmark.

 ```bash
 uv run python benchmarks/lexer.py